dontjoome/RE3R_AP_World/README.md

 # RE3R Archipelago World
 An Archipelago (AP) randomizer world for Resident Evil 3 Remake.
 Designed for use with the RE3R Archipelago client repository linked below.

+## RE3R Archipelago Client
+Grab the latest client here: https://github.com/dontjoome/RE3R_AP_Client/

-## How to generate and play an RE3R randomized world
+## How to get setup, generate and play an RE3R randomized world
 Follow the visual setup guide here: https://dontjoome.github.io/RE3R_AP_SetupGuide/

 ## What scenario/difficulty does this support?